The Graduate Written Thesis: Resources and Support

 Outside Copy Editors

-A&L houses a list of local copy editors available for hire for those seeking comprehensive writing assistance.
+A&L compiles a Copy Editors List available for hire for those seeking comprehensive writing assistance.